NationalAssociationOfRealtors/reso-api-server/README.md

  AUTH\_REALM: The text to use for realm if using Digest Authentication.
 If this parameter is not included, the realm will default to the string in the SERVER\_NAME parameter.
 This value is only required if the AUTH\_TYPE is "Digest".

  AUTH\_TYPE: The type of authentication supported by the RESO API Server.
 Valid values are "Basic" and "Digest".

+ AUTH\_SERVER\_URL: The url of the authentication server that will be used to pass a user name and return a password.

 + OAuth2 Service